Vyral/base-template/_posts/2019-06-28-how-say-rhino-helps-landlords-and-renters.md

 Up front, that makes your property $1,500 more expensive than the luxury unit.
 Renters will then discount this amount from their rent and look at it as a “net effective.”
 In their mind, that $2,500 apartment is now $115 less per month over the course of an entire year.

 What’s more, some of these buildings offer one or two months of free rent.
-One month of free rent on a $2,500 apartment deducts an additional $192 in monthly costs, so the net effective rent in this case would be $2,193.
+One month of free rent on a $2,500 apartment deducts an additional $192 in monthly costs, so the net effective rent, in this case, would be $2,193.
 If you had to choose between a $2,193 apartment with all those amenities and a $3,500 apartment without any of them, which would you choose?

 Therein lies the problem, but **Say Rhino levels the playing field by making moving into your property way more cost effective**.
 I myself am signing up for this product, and if I have a good applicant who wants to take advantage of it, I’ll use it because I think it’s a win-win situation for everyone involved.